freddiecoleman/flashcards/README.markdown

 ## Back-end
 * Ruby on Rails
 * SQLite3 (plans to replace with MongoDB at a later date)
-* SM2 algorithm implemented in Ruby
+* SM2 implemented in Ruby

 ## Testing
 * RSpec